 Where can I get a radon test kit?

-Purchase a radon test kit for only $5 at the following locations:
+Through Friday, February 10, 2023, purchase a radon test kit for only $5 at the following locations:

 - Washtenaw County Environmental Health Division, between the hours of 8:30 am - 3:00 pm, Monday through Friday.
 The Environmental Health Division is located in the Western Washtenaw County Service Center at 705 N. Zeeb Rd., Ann Arbor, MI 48103.
 For questions, email Angela Parsons or call 734-222-3800.

 - Ypsilanti Township Residential Services Department, between the hours of 8:30 am - 4:30 pm, Monday through Friday (closed for lunch 12:00 pm - 1:00 pm daily).
 The Residential Services Department is located in the Tilden R. Stumbo Civic Center at 7200 S. Huron River Drive, Ypsilanti, MI 48197.
 For questions, email [email protected] or call 734-544-3512.